MickJM/mq-metrics/README.md

 `debug-level` can be `OFF`, `INFO`, `DEBUG`, `WARN` or `TRACE`

-`spring.security.user.name: username` - The username used to authenticate the API when being invoked `spring.security.user.password: password` - The password used to authenticate the API when being invoked
+`spring.security.user.name: username` - The username used to authenticate the API when being invoked `spring.security.user.password: secret` - The password used to authenticate the API when being invoked

+### Running the API

+Running the API microservice is easy;

+`java -jar mq-metric-1.0.0.17.jar --spring.active.profiles=xxxxxx`